fortinetdev/terraform-provider-fortios/website/docs/r/fortios_systemdhcp_server.html.markdown

 * `wins_server1` - WINS server 1.
 * `wins_server2` - WINS server 2.
 * `default_gateway` - Default gateway IP address assigned by the DHCP server.
-* `next_server` - IP address of a server (for example, a TFTP sever) that DHCP clients can download a boot file from.
+* `next_server` - IP address of a server, such as a TFTP server, from which DHCP clients can download a boot file.
 * `netmask` - (Required) Netmask assigned by the DHCP server.
 * `interface` - (Required) DHCP server can assign IP configurations to clients connected to this interface.
 * `ip_range` - DHCP IP range configuration.
 The structure of `ip_range` block is documented below.